Sanglorian/orcus/Orcus Classes and Powers - current.md

 You also get a +2 feat bonus to Bluff.

-**Adaptable Body (Level 5):** While the target of a power with the Transmutation keyword, you get a +1 bonus to all defenses and a +1 bonus to speed.
+**Adaptable Body (Level 5):** While the target of a power with the Transmutation tag, you get a +1 bonus to all defenses and a +1 bonus to speed.

 **Reflexive Shaper (Level 10):** You gain the *instinctive shift* daily utility power from the Deep, Dark Truthful Mirror discipline.